Alixlg/AntiConsoleCrash/README.md

 # Anti-Console-Crash
-This program is console-based and written in C#.
+This program is console-based and written in C# and will try to reopen your program if it is closed or crashed.

 ## Note !